g-merrill/making-a-flask-react-app-from-scratch/README.md

 ## Set Up React Frontend
 * You should be all set up to build out the React frontend now!
 * in the VS terminal, keep the flask backend running on one terminal
-64)  Open up a new terminal and type:
+64)  Open up a new terminal and type :
 ```
 $ npx create-react-app react-frontend
 $ cd react-frontend